This page contains information on licensing requirements for Single Aviation Market (SAM) airlines

 Duration of licence

-4.3 A licence takes effect from the date stated in the licence.
+5.3 A licence takes effect from the date stated in the licence.
 For foreign international airlines, the licence is normally of indefinite duration but, in some circumstances, may be granted for a specified period.
-For New Zealand international airlines, a licence is normally granted for a period of five years but, in some circumstances, may be granted for a shorter period.
+For New Zealand international airlines, a licence is normally granted for a specified period.
 The status of the airline, whether New Zealand or foreign, is determined by the location of the airline’s operational base.

 Nature of service filings

-5.3 Under an open aviation market licence, an airline is required to file, for information purposes, a statement of the nature of its scheduled services for each IATA schedule period, and any subsequent amendments.
-There is also a requirement to make quarterly returns of the non-scheduled international flights that have been operated.
+6.3 Under an open aviation market licence, an airline is required to file, for information purposes, a statement of the nature of its scheduled services for each IATA schedule period, and any subsequent amendments.
+There is also a requirement to make quarterly returns of the non- scheduled international flights that have been operated.

 Ownership and control

-5.4 In order to continue to exercise the rights granted in an open aviation market licence, an airline must either continue to be substantially owned and effectively controlled by Australian and/or New Zealand nationals in accordance with the criteria set out in paragraph 3.5, or have been jointly approved as a “SAM airline” by Australian and New Zealand Ministers as specified in paragraph 3.6.
+6.4 In order to continue to exercise the rights granted in an open aviation market licence, an airline must either continue to be substantially owned and effectively controlled by Australian and/or New Zealand nationals in accordance with the criteria set out in paragraph 3.5 above, or have been jointly approved as a “SAM airline” by Australian and New Zealand Ministers as specified in paragraph 3.6 above.

 Application for an amendment

-6.2 As with an original application for a licence, an application for an amendment to a licence should be lodged with the Secretary for Transport.
-(For address, fax and telephone numbers, see section 2).
+7.2 As with an original application for a licence, an application for an amendment to a licence should be lodged with the Secretary for Transport.
+(For address, fax and telephone numbers, see section 2 above.)

 Amendments subject to conditions